Ser-Hilary/SDXL_sizing/README.md

 ### What it does, for the layman

+If you're wondering _Why shouldn't I just set my width, height, etc, to 4096?
+That's what they said to do on Reddit,_ then I'm not going to try to change your mind.
+I would recommend reading the [SDXL Report](https://github.com/Stability-AI/generative-models/blob/main/assets/sdxl_report.pdf), specifically the section where they talk about the new conditioning parameters.
+But this node was made primarily for people who already know why they might want to put a different value into those fields.

-After rereading the paragraphs that follow I realize I might not have been really clear about what makes this useful.
-So SDXL takes six new inputs for its prompt conditioning, or three * two dimensions (width and height), plus there's the two you already had—the width and height you generate at.
+SDXL takes six new inputs for its prompt conditioning, or three * two dimensions (width and height); plus there's the two you already had—the width and height you generate at.
 These are all a bit funny to figure out yourself.
-You could look through the list of bucketed resolutions for training, but they're basically just a series of resolutions where the width and height are multiples of 64, they multiply together to something close to 1024², and their aspect ratio is between 1:4 and 4:1.
-Instead of memorizing these, you can just input "1024" and any aspect ratio you like in this widget and you'll get the closest one that fits that description.
+You could keep a copy of StabilityAI's list of bucketed resolutions for training and use this to get your latent generator sizes, but they're basically just a series of resolutions where the width and height are multiples of 64, they multiply together to something close to 1024², and their aspect ratio is between 1:4 and 4:1.
+Instead of memorizing these, with this widget you can just input "1024" and any aspect ratio you like, and you'll get the closest one that fits that description.
 (You can exceed 4:1, however, if you really want to...)

 And then there's the cropping.
-I don't know exactly how StabilityAI did their cropping, but I know that if you have an original image dimension and a training dimension after scaling, the amount cropped from one dimension will be rigidly determined by the difference between the scaled image and the training dimensions.
-And I checked their documentation to be sure that they get this number 1. after scaling to the training dimensions, and 2. from the left edge and the top edge only, so that seemed like enough to figure out what these numbers should be.
+If you have an original image dimension and a training dimension after scaling, the amount cropped from one dimension will be rigidly determined by the difference between the scaled image and the training dimensions.
+And I checked their documentation to be sure that they get this number 1. _after_ scaling to the training dimensions, and 2. from the left edge and the top edge only, so that seemed like enough information to determine what these numbers should be.
 So this widget figures that out and gives it as your crop_w and crop_h outputs.
-Optionally you can add more cropping, if that's something you want.
+Optionally you can add more cropping with _cropping_extra_, if that's something you want.
+(Sometimes it is.)

-So with three inputs, one of which doesn't change much (_native_res_), you can get all your relevant sizing numbers: width, height, crop_w, crop_h, target_width, target_height, and the width and height of your empty latent generator.
+So with three inputs, one of which doesn't usually need to change (_native_res_), you can get all your relevant sizing numbers: width, height, crop_w, crop_h, target_width, target_height, and the width and height of your empty latent generator.
 I think that's simpler.

 If you're not sure what these conditioning inputs do they're explained here (with the exception of target_width/target_height):
 https://github.com/Stability-AI/generative-models/blob/main/assets/sdxl_report.pdf